platformsh/platformsh-docs/reference/platform-app-yaml-multi-app.md

 > **note** for the moment the upstream is always of this form, ending with ":php" this is
 > because, currently we only support PHP, and in the future Platform.sh will support multiple
 > endpoints per application.
 Here it simply tells our router to connect, for example to
-> a service we called "front_end" and route http traffic to the PHP service running there.
+> a service we called "front" and route http traffic to the PHP service running there.
 > Learn more on : [routes.yaml](/refernce/routes.yaml.md)

 The `.profile/services.yaml` may look like:
 ```
-common_db:
+commondb:
     type: postgresql
     disk: 4096
-redis_cache:
+cache:
     type: redis
 ```
-Here we say that we have two services that will be potentially available to any application in the project the, the keys "common_db" and "redis_cache" are names we can freely choose to describe the role theses services will have in our project; We will use these names in each application's `.platform.app.yaml` to link the service to the application.
+Here we say that we have two services that will be potentially available to any application in the project the, the keys "commondb" and "cache" are names we can freely (must be alphanumeric with no special characters) choose to describe the role theses services will have in our project; We will use these names in each application's `.platform.app.yaml` to link the service to the application.

 The User API `user_api/.platform.app.yaml`  will look like the following (only putting here the relevant parts `[...]` representing the stuff we cut out...):